You are here

 The Compact deals with the challenges of military children and their frequent relocations.
 It allows for uniform treatment as military children transfer between school districts and states.
 Each participating state must adopt the Compact through legislation.
 Each Compact state will appoint representation to an on-going governing Commission which will enact necessary rules.
 The Compact calls for the development of State Councils in each member state.
 Each State Council may be tasked with development of policy concerning operations and procedures of the compact within the state.

-A student enrolled in K-12 in the household of a full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
+• A student enrolled in K-12 in the household of a full-time duty member in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
 Section 1209 and 1211.

 The Compact does not apply to children of:

-• Members of the uniformed services now retired not covered in the above Veterans of the uniformed services not covered in the above
+• Members of the uniformed services now retired who are not covered in the above Veterans of the uniformed services.

 • Other U.S. Department of Defense personnel and other federal agency civilian and contract employees not defined as active duty members of the uniformed services.

-Data the school should expect the military child/family to be able to provide upon transfer
+Data that the military child/family should be able to provide to the school upon transfer:

 • An official letter or transcript from the proper school authority which shows record of attendance, academic information, and grade placement of the student.

-• Documented evidence of immunization against communicable disease.
-Evidence of date of birth.
+• Documented evidence of immunization against communicable disease and evidence of date of birth.

 Responsibilities of the Sending / Receiving School